JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 externalLink.setExternalLinkIcon();
 ```

 An exception is a help topic link in [empty states](empty_state.md).
-The help icon already hints that this is an external help resource so the arrow icon is unnecessary.
+The help icon already hints that this is an external help resource, so the arrow icon is unnecessary.
 ![](12_external_link_no_icon.png){width=164}